-When intending to demolish a building or part of a building, notice must be be given to the Local Authority.
+When intending to demolish a building or part of a building (excluding domestic), notice must be be given to the Local Authority.
 You should usually give a minimum of six weeks notice before work starts.
 The Council can make certain conditions about such things as the sealing of drains and the support and weatherproofing of adjacent buildings.

 The notice must clearly show the premises or part to be demolished and have a copy of a suitable location plan showing the premises, adjacent buildings and roads.

 A copy of the notice my also need to be forwarded to: -

 - Occupiers of nearby buildings

 The prior written approval of the relevant Planning Authority may also be required for some demolition works.
 You are advised to check with either Craven District Council or The Yorkshire Dales National Park Planning Authority as appropriate before starting any demolition works.